xp44mm/Notebook/F#/Programming with Objects.md

 #### Note

-Qualifying object implementations by function parameters can be seen as a simple form of the oo design pattern known as delegation, because parts of the implementation are delegated to the function values.
-Delegation is a powerful and compositional technique for reusing fragments of implementations and is commonly used in F# as a replacement for oo implementation inheritance.
+Qualifying object implementations by function parameters can be seen as a simple form of the OO design pattern known as delegation, because parts of the implementation are delegated to the function values.
+Delegation is a powerful and compositional technique for reusing fragments of implementations and is commonly used in F# as a replacement for OO implementation inheritance.

 ---